UCSDNobel1998/cse15l-lab-reports/lab-report2.md

 ![image](labreport2_path1.png)

+The private key is stored in the id_rsa.

+The path is shown in the image: /C/Users/16267/.ssh/id_rsa

 ---

 The path to the public key for your SSH key for logging into ieng6 (within my account on ieng6):

 ![Image](labreport2_path2.png)

+The public key is stored in the authorized_keys.

+The path is shown in the image: /home/linux/ieng6/cs15lfa23/cs15lfa23so/.ssh/authorized_keys

 ---